 I have really enjoyed writing for fun and not for deadlines.
 If you have a writer within that needs unlocking do check out Carol Anne’s events.

 The more I work with clients to explore their process, the more resourced they become to listen to and manage themselves and others through change.
 When you get stuck remember that accessing our inner wisdom is rarely a one person job.
 With the right support it can not only be easier, but more fun.
 If you are stuck and want to chat I am happy to help you work out what kind of support you need.
-Sometimes we just need someone to listen so that we can gain clarity and build confidence and sometimes we need something else to assist with the change.
-If I am not the right person, you will at least leave knowing who you are looking for and you never know, I might know someone that can help.
+Sometimes we just need someone to listen in a way that transforms the overwhelm into clarity of what we want and the confidence we can make it happen.

-I want to thank those that have continued to order your copies of my book, your belief in me keeps me going and it is you that I picture at the end of the finish line when I lose motivation.
+I want to thank those that have continued to order your copies of my book, your belief in me keeps me going and it is you that I picture at the end of the finish line when I get overwhelmed and wonder if it will ever happen. motivation.
 I can see you all with your hands held out waiting to receive your signed copy.
 I will be sending out the introduction and the chapters as they emerge to those that have purchased up front.
 If you would like to be one of the first to read it then please do purchase your copy today.
 Do, Delegate or Ditch – Making Sense of you say one thing and do another click here:

 Founder of Step by Step Listening, Sheryl Andrews has always been keen to create space where other people felt safe to speak their truth no matter what that was.
 She is well known for her ability to motivate, manage and mentor others through change and loves nothing more than helping others feel heard and understood.
 She soon discovered there were 8 different kinds of listening and often people started talking without knowing which they needed.
 At Step by Step Listening they create space to explore what kind of listening works to ensure individuals are resourced to work, learn and live at their best with others and on their own. .